sudheersingampalli/ReachLocal/README.md

 ## Getting Started

+This Project will help you to fetch data from "articles" endpoint of newsapi.org API and dump into our local database.
+Then we can access the data either in HTML format or JSON format by hitting the corresponding endpoint.
 These instructions will get you a copy of the project up and running on your local machine for development purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites